-Croydon Airport was the UK’s first major international airport located in London.
-It rapidly developed over four decades and has been known under a variety of names- Royal Flying Corps Station Beddington, Waddon Aerodrome, RAF Station Beddington, Croydon Aerodrome, Air Port of London, London Terminal Aerodrome, RAF Croydon and finally Croydon Airport.
-At the dawn of air travel at the beginning of the 20th Century, Croydon Airport was a hotbed for technical innovations and developments.
+London Croydon Airport was the first major international airport constructed in the UK.
+Located in Greater London, it rapidly developed over four decades and has been known under a variety of names- Royal Flying Corps Station Beddington, Waddon Aerodrome, RAF Station Beddington, Croydon Aerodrome, Air Port of London, London Terminal Aerodrome, RAF Croydon and finally Croydon Airport.
+At the dawn of air travel at the beginning of the 20th Century, London Croydon Airport was a hotbed for technical innovations and developments.
 It achieved much global media attention and was the focal point for many world record breaking flights.
 A journey by air today still uses the innovations from the Air Port of London, Croydon.

 World War I- The Beginning